Skip Navigation

 • Perform other duties as deemed necessary by Camp leadership

-• All positions are residential and are hired for the duration of our summer program.
-The time commitment is early June to late August and begins with an 8-day orientation
+• Positions are residential and hired for the duration of our summer program.
+The time commitment is early June to late August and begins with an 8-day residential orientation at Camp

 *Select Seasonal Facilities/Kitchen positions available for 16 years old